 There are two major types of torrent monitoring.
 Your torrenting activities can be monitored by:

-- third party snoops – use your imagination (see the torrent snooping sites further below)
+- third party snoops – use your imagination, but this means anyone else who might be interested to know about what you are downloading (see the torrent snooping sites further below)

 1. Torrent Monitoring by your ISP